colbyn/colbyn/README.md

 So far the highlight of my research (in order of coolness) has probably been publishing hand drawn notes as self contained webpages in a resolution independent manner (which began as a personal project that I’d love to finish one day), then my brute force image compression optimizer (long story), then my native (iOS/macOS)  markdown renderer that supports all GitHub Flavored Markdown block types with full text-selection support (with multi-cursor support) in terms of TextKit 2 APIs which overall is probably one of the more practical components I’ve worked on (every single iOS app with a chatbot feature needs this).

+> Also someone needs to make a markdown based spreadsheet app using my native markdown rendering engine because such just seems superior to preexisting options in literally every conceivable manner possible including in terms of a native UI that just “feels right” and iOS users in particular (gotta love them ❤️) have been know to be super picky when it comes to text functionality (just ask the Flutter team.)
+>
-> Also someone needs to make a markdown based spreadsheet app using my markdown rendering engine because such just seems superior to preexisting options.
-Contact me if you need someone to figure out how to freakin implement horizontally scrollable text fragments which I’d love to solve once and for all.
+> Contact me if you need someone to figure out how to freakin implement horizontally scrollable text fragments which I’d love to solve once and for all.

 **In general:**